AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-rules.md

 ## 4. Citation

-We encourage you to read and cite the following papers if you use any part of this framework for your research:
+We encourage you to read and cite the following papers if you use any part of the competition framework for your research:

 #### [AutoDRIVE: A Comprehensive, Flexible and Integrated Digital Twin Ecosystem for Enhancing Autonomous Driving Research and Education](https://arxiv.org/abs/2212.05241)
 ```bibtex